dask/distributed/docs/source/scheduling-policies.rst

     submit, persist, map, or any operation that generates futures).
 3. Whenever a task is ready to run (its dependencies, if any, are complete), the scheduler assigns it to a worker.
-When multiple tasks are ready at once, the order in which they are scheduled is undefined, not based on priority.
+When multiple tasks are ready at once, they are all submitted to workers, in priority order.
 4. However, when the worker receives these tasks, it considers their priorities when determining which tasks to prioritize for fetching data or for computation.
 The worker maintains a heap of all ready-to-run tasks ordered